Quantcast

 Body

 Dark-eyed Juncos are medium-sized sparrows about 5 to 6 inches long with long tails; these winter-hearty birds breed in Canada and migrate to the U.S. in the winter season.
 They’re commonly found across the country.
-East of the Plains, the males are a darker slate grey and white color, and the females have a lighter color.
-In the West, these birds often have reddish-brown coloring on their backs and/or sides.
+East of the Plains, the males have a darker slate grey and white color, and the females have a lighter color.
+In the West, these birds often have reddish-brown coloring on their backs or sides.
 Both have distinct white outer tail feathers that flash open when they take flight.

 The male birds sing a sweet, musical trill lasting about 2 seconds.
 Calls include short, hard tsip, and excited high-pitched twitters.

-Here you can identify the sounds and bird song of the Dark-eyed Junco.
-Compliments of The Macaulay Library at The Cornell Lab of Ornithology.
+Here, you can identify the sounds and bird song of the Dark-eyed Junco—compliments of The Macaulay Library at The Cornell Lab of Ornithology.
 Click here to listen to the sounds of other birds!

-Have you heard a Dark-eyed Junco?
+Have you heard of a Dark-eyed Junco?
 Add your comments below.
 Be sure to let us know where you live or where you’ve heard this bird sound before!